Algerian students protest against Bouteflika offer to shorten new term in power

 ALGIERS (Reuters) - Students determined to pursue Algeria’s biggest anti-government protests in years boycotted classes on Monday to denounce an offer by President Abdelaziz Bouteflika to run in elections next month but not to serve a full term if re-elected.

-Hundreds of protesters staged small demonstrations in several cities outside the capital, footage posted online showed, continuing almost two weeks of marches and rallies against the 82-year-old leader’s plan to seek a fifth term.
+Hundreds staged small demonstrations in several cities outside the capital, footage posted online showed, continuing almost two weeks of marches and rallies against the 82-year-old leader’s intent to seek a fifth term.

-Bouteflika’s offer, made on Sunday, appeared aimed at undermining the wave of youthful opposition against his 20-year rule and shore up an establishment dominated by aging revolutionary stalwarts of the 1954-62 independence war against France.
+Bouteflika’s offer, made on Sunday, appeared aimed at taking the steam out of youthful opposition to his 20-year rule and shore up an establishment dominated by aging revolutionary stalwarts of the 1954-62 independence war against France.

-A former Algerian government minister resigned as a lawmaker and member of the ruling FLN party on Monday, a rare sign of discontent within the ruling elite, which is coming under unprecedented pressure.
+A former Algerian government minister resigned as a lawmaker and member of the ruling FLN party on Monday, a rare sign of discontent within an elite coming under unprecedented pressure.

-Sidi Ferroukhi, who has served as agriculture minister, did not address Bouteflika in a statement on Facebook, saying only that Algeria was going through exceptional circumstances and change.
+Sidi Ferroukhi, who has served as agriculture minister, did not address Bouteflika in a Facebook statement, saying only that Algeria was going through exceptional circumstances and change.

+A group of opposition leaders and political activists called for a postponement of the election.

-Bouteflika’s political survival may hinge on how the ruling elite, made up of members of his FLN party, the military and business tycoons react if protests keep growing.
+Bouteflika’s political survival may hinge on how the elite, made up of members of his FLN party, the military and business tycoons - react if protests keep growing.

 His opponents say he is no longer fit to lead, citing his ill health and what they call chronic corruption and a lack of economic reforms.
-The president, who has rarely been seen in public since a stroke in 2013, appeared in a wheelchair in Algiers in April last year but is now reported to be in a Swiss hospital.
+The president, rarely seen in public since a stroke in 2013, appeared in a wheelchair in Algiers in April last year but is now reported to be in a Swiss hospital.

 Shops were open in Algiers on Monday but students did not show up for classes at Bab Ezzouar University in Algiers, the biggest in the oil-producing North African country.